Maxkaizo/cdmx_ecobici_usage/README.md

 docker run --rm -v $(pwd):/app ecobici-pipeline
 ```
 This image includes Terraform, dbt and Kestra CLI, allowing full pipeline execution from a single container.

+---

+# 🧱 Unexpected Challenges
+During development, a few non-trivial issues surfaced that required extra attention:

+⚙️ Terraform + GCP permissions: Setting up service accounts and giving the right permissions to interact with BigQuery and GCS took some trial and error.

+🧪 Testing Kestra workflows locally: Debugging Kestra without a cloud-based deployment required extra care in logging and validation.

+📁 Handling historical data variations: Older Ecobici files had slight structural differences that required normalization steps before ingestion.

+🧼 Cleaning inconsistencies in CSVs, including missing values and timestamp anomalies, especially in early datasets.

+# 🛣️ Roadmap & Potential Improvements
+While the current version of the pipeline meets the project requirements and showcases key data engineering capabilities, several improvements could be explored in future iterations:

+🔁 Add streaming ingestion using tools like Pub/Sub or Kafka.

+📦 Containerize the entire solution and deploy to Kubernetes or Cloud Run.

+🔐 Implement service account roles and fine-grained IAM policies via Terraform.

+📅 Automate scheduling (e.g., monthly trigger via Cloud Scheduler or Kestra's native scheduling).

+📈 Enhance dashboard with richer visualizations and user segmentation.

+🧪 Add data quality checks using tools like Great Expectations or dbt tests.

 ## 📚 References
 DataTalksClub – Data Engineering Zoomcamp